kimonkekes/Auric/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- **AuricSeller**, the contract that handles the exchange and redemption of Auric tokens<br/><br/>

-➡️ The Next.js frontend/dApp (located inside the `/auric-dapp` folder) is the way to interact with the smart contracts, which have been deployed to the Sepolia test network.
+➡️ The Next.js frontend/dApp (located inside the `/auric-dapp` folder) is the way to **interact with the smart contracts**, which have been deployed to the *Sepolia test network*.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Click [here](https://sepolia.etherscan.io/token/0xc63e033c4452dec6ab5a52c9e835d56b27be83f4/) for the **Auric contract**.